kwertyops/byte-of-python/src/dictionary_iteration.md

 ```

 ## Example 1
-The following examples demonstrates creating a dictionary, then traversing its keys, its values, and its items.
+The following example demonstrates creating a dictionary, then traversing its keys, its values, and its items.
 The dictionary stores names and corresponding phone numbers.
+It is created by starting with a list of names, and assigning a random phone number to each name in the list.
+While this is not a realistic way to create a phonebook, it practices a few techniques we've learned in previous sections.

 ```python
 from random import randint